Just like everything else about the human body, teeth can come in all different sizes.

 You or your child might be at higher risk for more wear and tear on your other teeth, or food may be easily get trapped between teeth.

 If you’re experiencing any pain in your jaw or teeth, or noticing damage to your teeth, make an appointment with a dentist who can assess your teeth and determine if any treatment is needed.
+If you don’t already have a dentist, the Healthline FindCare tool can help you find one in your area.

 Most of the time, localized microdontia doesn’t need to be fixed.